U.S. Senate faces 'hell of a fight' amid doubts over infrastructure investments

 “This is going to be a hell of a fight. ...
 This is not the right thing to do for the country,” McConnell warned as he attacked Biden’s plans for possible tax increases on corporations and the wealthy to help finance the cost of some infrastructure investments.

-Corporate lobbyists, in concert with Republicans, already were laying plans to thwart the initiative, arguing that tax increases would hurt a U.S. economy emerging from the damage of the COVID-19 pandemic.
+Corporate lobbyists, in concert with Republicans, already were laying plans to thwart the initiative reut.rs/3AMBeKw, arguing that tax increases would hurt a U.S. economy emerging from the damage of the COVID-19 pandemic.

 One measure, to be hammered out before the start of the August recess, would simply provide the technical framework for ramming through the Senate - without Republican support - a second, bigger infrastructure measure.

-That Democrats-only plan would require a maneuver called "reconciliation" that skirts Senate rules requiring 60 votes to pass most legislation.
+That Democrats-only plan would require a maneuver called "reconciliation here" that skirts Senate rules requiring 60 votes to pass most legislation.

 The large package is set to be the final major piece of Biden’s first-year legislative aspirations: a partisan “human infrastructure” bill in the fall to invest huge sums to confront climate change, while expanding education opportunities across the United States and home healthcare for the elderly and others.